-This article tells you everything you need to know about tamarind, including what it is, how it benefits health and how to use it.
+This article tells you everything you need to know about tamarind, including what it is, how it may benefit health, whether it has any risks, and how to use it.

 The tree produces bean-like pods filled with seeds surrounded by a fibrous pulp.